linkerd/linkerd2/BUILD.md

 :balloon: Welcome to the Conduit development guide! :wave:

-This document will help you build, run, and test Conduit from source.
+This document will help you build and run Conduit from source.
+More information about testing from source can be found in the [TEST.md](TEST.md) guide.

 # Table of contents